project-sunbird/sunbird.org-docs/developer-docs/server-installation/configuring_installer.md

         cd deploy

 > **Note**:
-- There will be a git warning message - you are in 'detached HEAD' and this can be safely ignored.
+- There will be a git warning message during the checkout step - you are in 'detached HEAD' and this message can be safely ignored.
 - Do not use 10.0.0.0 network subnet while creating your VMs.
 Docker uses this subnet for internal communications and thus this may result in a clash with the host IPs.

 ## Configuring the Installer